-As proposed, this cap-and-trade framework would impose a carbon price on oil and gas sector GHG emissions in addition to the existing OBPS programs.
-The Government of Canada is also in the midst of developing a carbon capture utilization and storage ("CCUS") strategy.
-CCUS is a technology that captures carbon dioxide from facilities, including industrial or power applications, or directly from the atmosphere.
+The Government of Canada has developed a Carbon Management Strategy, whereby it aims to deploy various carbon management technologies, including carbon capture, to help achieve federal climate goals.
+Carbon Capture is a technology that captures carbon dioxide from facilities, including industrial or power applications, or directly from the atmosphere.
 The captured carbon dioxide is then compressed and transported for permanent storage in underground geological formations or used to make new products such as concrete.
-As part of the 2021 budget, the federal government committed to investing CA\$319 million over seven years to ramp up CCUS in Canada, as this will be a critical element of the plan to reach net-zero by 2050.
-The House of Commons is currently considering legislation pursuant to which it will start paying subsidies for carbon capture and net-zero energy projects; an update is expected in early 2024.
+As part of the 2021 budget, the federal government committed to investing CA\$319 million over seven years into research, development and demonstrations to advance the commercial viability of carbon capture technologies.